alba-lang/lang-spec/sphinx/src/certprog/natural.rst

-Clearly all natural numbers are finite, because each number is constructed by finitely many application of the successor function.
+Clearly all natural numbers are finite, because each number is constructed by finitely many applications of the successor function.
 But here we invent another way to express the finiteness of natural numbers.

 We say that a number is finite, if all numbers below it are finite.